xjtupanda/AUW-GCN/README.md

 **We also provide ckpts, logs, etc.** to reproduce the results in the paper, please download [ckpt.tar.gz](https://pan.baidu.com/s/1U-LEYH_fGOwgeToJ2Abhlw?pwd=5kan).
 ## Citation
-If you feel this project helpful to your research, please cite our work.
+If you feel this project helpful to your research, please cite our work: https://arxiv.org/pdf/2303.09114.pdf
 ```

 ```